-The estimates of the future payments to the contractor are based on assumptions regarding inflation (assumed to average 2.5%) and performance.
+The estimates of the future payments to the contractor are based on assumptions regarding inflation (assumed to average 2.5% over the remaining 10 years of the contract) and performance.
 Increases in inflation above 2.5% will lead to the Council having to pay over more to the contractor than set out in Note 15.
 If the contractor's performance is lower than has been built into the financial model, the contractor will have penalty charges levied against it, and therefore the Council's costs will be lower than set out in Note 15.